tamasimrei/add-rest/README.md

 Project AddRest
 ===============

-The simplest (soon-to-be) RESTful application for practicing coding skills.
+The simplest (was-to-be) RESTful application for practicing coding skills.

 Started up as a technical test for a job interview, then decided to put it up on GitHub, making it public.